intlyy/AgentTune/README.md

-# AgentTune: A Multi-Agent Collaborative Framework for Database Knob Tuning
+# AgentTune: A Multi-Agent Collaborative Framework for Database Knob Tuning *[Accepted by SIGMOD 2026]*

 This is the source code to the paper **"AgentTune: A Multi-Agent Collaborative Framework for Database Knob Tuning"**.
 Please refer to the paper for the experimental details.